zitadel/zitadel/apps/login/readme.md

 > NOTE: https://github.com/zitadel/zitadel/issues/8616 to determine the default organization of an instance must be implemented in order to correctly use the legal-, login-, branding- and complexitysettings.

+> NOTE: TODO: check which methods are allowed in the login settings, loginSettings.allowUsernamePassword / check for passkey

 ### /idp

 This page doubles as /loginname but limits it to choose from IDPs